Cloud Computing In Healthcare: The Future Of Medical Technologyblog

 - Analytics is troublesome

-- Sharing of data between interrelated departments is troublesome
+- The sharing of data between interrelated departments is troublesome

 Data security is nothing new to the healthcare industry.
 Not only does this industry have to store and protect sensitive personal information, but they are also responsible for adhering to compliance regulations.
 Security is the primary concern for the healthcare industry, and enhanced protection comes at a hefty price.